iamjagdeesh/Social-Visualization-Web-Application/README.md

-# Social Visualization Web Application
+# Social visualization with behavior logging
-## CSE 591 Adaptive Web
+## CSE 591: Adaptive Web (Assignment 1)
-## Assignment 1: Social visualization with behavior logging.

 ## Description
 It is a web application with login / logout / register functionality which tracks the activities of user on Stackoverflow website and generates visualization to discover patterns in the data collected.